Drizzle expected tomorrow

 By Laman Ismayilova

-The weather will be cloudy in Baku on March 10.
-Drizzle is expected in some places in the morning.
-South-east wind will be followed by mild north-west wind in the daytime.
+Rainless and cloudy weather is expected in Baku on March 16.
+Drizzle is expected in some places.
+Mild south wind will blow.

-The temperature will be +3-5 °C at night, +6-8 °C in the daytime in Baku and Absheron peninsula, the Ecology and Natural Resources Ministry reported.
+The temperature will be +4- 6 °C at night, +7-10 °C in the daytime on Absheron peninsula, the Ecology and Natural Resources Ministry reported.

-Atmospheric pressure will rise from 764 mm Hg to 768 mm Hg.
-Relative humidity will make 70-80 percent.
+Atmospheric pressure will drop from 764 mm Hg to 759 mm Hg.
+Relative humidity will make 70-80 percent at night and 60-65 percent in the daytime.

-The weather will be mostly rainless in the regions.
-However, rain is expected in mountainous areas.
+Rainy weather is expected in the country`s regions.
+Snow will fal in the mountains.
+The weather will be mainly rainless in the afternoon.
 It will be foggy in some places.
-West wind will blow.
+East wind will blow.

 --